 Over the past three decades, the prevalence of Prediabetes (metabolic syndrome) has increased.
 More and more young people are showing signs of Prediabetes than ever before.
 The incidence of Prediabetes often parallels the incidence of Type 2 Diabetes and obesity.
 What’s scary is that a quarter of these adults don’t even realize that they have diabetes.

-HAVING A FAMILY HISTORY OF DIABETES RAIES YOUR RISK OF PREDIABETES
+HAVING A FAMILY HISTORY OF DIABETES RAISES YOUR RISK OF PREDIABETES

 Risk factors can be divided into non-modifiable risk factors and modifiable risk factors.
 Non-modifiable risk factors are those that can’t be changed by you, for example, your genetics.
-Modifiable risk factors can be changed, for example making changes to the amount you exercise.
+Modifiable risk factors can be changed, for example making changes to how frequently you exercise.

 Non-modifiable risk factors in Prediabetes?